somayehforouzandeh/JMP-Data-Storytelling-Bike-Sharing/README.md

 ![Environmental Drivers of Bike-Sharing Demand](Screenshots/Environmental%20Drivers%20of%20Bike-Sharing%20Demand.png)

-This comparison provides an overview of the relative influence of the environmental variables analyzed.
+Temperature shows the strongest relationship with demand, followed by humidity.
+Wind speed demonstrates the weakest relationship among the environmental variables analyzed.

 ---